 This medication is used to treat migraines.
 It helps to relieve such symptoms as headaches, pain, nausea, vomiting, and sensitivity to light and sound.
 Taking this medication can return you to your normal routine.
-It works by affecting a natural substance called serotonin that causes the narrowing of blood vessels in the brain.
-It may also relieve some pain that may be affecting certain nerves in the brain as well.
-This medication comes in the singular dose of 2.5mg.
-If you have any questions regarding this medication or any inquiries in general, feel free to give us a call at our toll free number 1-877-385-8998.
+It works by affecting a natural substance called serotonin, that causes the narrowing of blood vessels in the brain.
+It may also relieve some pain that may affect certain nerves in the brain as well.
+This medication comes in a singular dose of 2.5mg.
+If you have any questions regarding this medication or any inquiries in general, feel free to give us a call at our toll-free number 1-877-385-8998.

 When will Frova be generic?

-A generic to Frova has been approved for use by three different manufactures.
+A generic to Frova has been approved for use by three different manufacturers.
 Mylan was the first to have a generic approved on August 28, 2014.